nfox18212/synthesize-yosys-wrapper/README.md

 # Synthesize-yosys

 This is just a small wrapper script for running a yosys command.
 Its mostly for personal/academic use.
 Very bare-bones.
+Likely won't be updated at all.